-If you have a current IVA, your high street banks and building societies will more than likely say no. However, there are specialist lenders available who will consider you for a mortgage providing you have always kept to the IVA payment structure.
+If you have a current IVA, your high street banks and building societies will more than likely say no. However, there are specialist lenders available who will consider you for a mortgage provided you have always kept to the IVA payment structure.
 These specialist lenders are available through mortgage brokers.

 Can you get a mortgage after an IVA?

-The longer an IVA has been completed, and the more lenders will be willing to potentially provide you with a mortgage.
+The longer an IVA has been completed, the more lenders will be willing to potentially provide you with a mortgage.
 Due to the previous IVA that you have had, many lenders will decline you a mortgage.
 However, some smaller banks and building societies may consider you.
 It is good advice to contact a specialist mortgage broker who has experience in this area.